Managing staff with disabilities

-Managers can apply to the Director: Human Resources for additional funding.
+Managers can apply to the Executive Director: People, Talent and Culture for additional funding.
 This additional funding comes from a budget managed by the Human Resources Unit.

 If medical reports state that a staff member is temporarily unable to work due to their disability, the following options should be discussed with them:

 - Temporary incapacity benefit (refer to Superannuation Officer)